This page is for all legislation related to

 Currently in House Committee On Agriculture, Land Use, Natural Resources, and Water

-HB 3666 - Utilities and Wildfire Liability COIN is WATCHING this bill, pending opposition.
+HB 3666 - Utilities and Wildfire Liability COIN OPPOSES this bill.

 HB 3666 requires electric public utilities to apply for a wildfire safety certification.
 It allows consumer-owned utilities to apply for the certification, too.
 The Public Utility Commission (PUC) will then issue a certification if the applicant has and implements a “wildfire protection plan” or “wildfire mitigation plan” and meets certain requirements.
 This certification, however, would potentially immunize utilities from liability for wildfires they cause.
 The PUC can grant applications for wildfire safety certifications based on utility’s plans, but the certificate is good for a year and there’s no provision for requiring them to carry out their plan.
 We think it’s a scam to protect utilities from responsibility.